top of page

 My Journey Through Dementia

-When my wife Jackie was diagnosed with dementia, the world didn’t fall apart all at once.
+When Jackie was diagnosed with Alzheimer's, the world didn’t fall apart all at once.

 It tilted—quietly, strangely—and nothing ever quite stood upright again.